 We rely on the protection of our intellectual property rights to maintain our competitive advantage.
 These include copyrights, trademarks, trade secrets, patents, proprietary business processes, and database organization.
 Despite our efforts to protect our rights, unauthorized use may occur.
 There can be no assurance that we will be successful in protecting our intellectual property rights and, if we are not, our business, financial condition, and results of operations could be materially adversely affected.
 In addition, we may be subject to claims by third parties regarding infringement of intellectual property or privacy rights, particularly resulting from our image capture technology.
 While we have developed algorithms to scan and blur personal identifying images, the ability of such algorithms to identify all violating images has yet to be determined.
-If it is determined that we have violated any such rights, we could face costly litigation, penalties, or fines.
-We may also be required to indemnify clients pursuant to our agreements, enter into licensing agreements on unfavorable terms, or redesign or stop selling affected products, which could materially disrupt the conduct of our business and prevent us from meeting our business objectives.
+If it is determined that we have violated any such rights, enter into licensing agreements on unfavorable terms, or redesign or stop selling affected products, which could materially disrupt the conduct of our business and prevent us from meeting our business objectives.